vassilux/odin/README.md

 # ODIN project
 Monitoring system for Asterisk IPBX.
-This project is has 3 parts
+This project is has 4 parts

 > Http Server: Web server for monitoring iPBX states by web interface.
 This application is base inot nodejs.

 > OdinAMI : Dispatcher Asterisk AMI Events to the different types of client.
 REDIS message queue used as message dispatcher.

 > OdinF1COM : F1COM server some kind of glue beetwen OdinAMI and F1COM clients

+> FastAGI : There are two FastAGI servers for incomming call and for call monitoring.

 ## Web Server
 Nodejs web server based.